mend/renovate-ce-ee/docs/configuration-options.md

 - `bulk` (default) - will process all repos in one operation
 - `batch` - will process repos in smaller batches

-**`MEND_RNV_CRON_JOB_SCHEDULER`**: Optional: Accepts a 5-part cron schedule.
-Defaults to `0 * * * *` (i.e. once per hour exactly on the hour).
-This cron job triggers the Renovate bot against the projects in the SQLite database.
-If decreasing the interval then be careful that you do not exhaust the available hourly rate limit of the app on GitHub server or cause too much load.

 **`MEND_RNV_CRON_APP_SYNC`**: Optional: Accepts a 5-part cron schedule.
 Defaults to `0 0,4,8,12,16,20 * * *` (every 4 hours, on the hour).
 This cron job performs autodiscovery against the platform and fills the SQLite database with projects.

 **`MEND_RNV_AUTODISCOVER_FILTER`**: a string of a comma separated values (e.g. `org1/*, org2/test*, org2/test*`).
 Same behavior as Renovate [autodiscoverFilter](https://docs.renovatebot.com/self-hosted-configuration/#autodiscoverfilter)